TheLe0/TheLe0/README.md

 ### About Me

 Full Stack Software Developer from Brazil, working day and night to increase my software developer skills.
-Working for <a href="https://www.coopsantaclara.com.br/">Cooperativa Santa Clara</a> as a regular job, and making my apps and APIs in the free time as a hobby.
+Working for <a href="https://www.coopsantaclara.com.br/">Cooperativa Santa Clara</a> as a regular job, and do some freelances in the free time.

-Working manly with Backend Development, buiding and designing REST/RESTfull APIs and cloud solutions.
-But eventually work with interfaces for websites and mobile apps.
-Love RESTing in the free time for relax 😆
+I work both with backend (.NET, Laravel and Node) and frontend (Vue and React), always trying to be updated about new technologies.
+I am a cloud passionate, have already extensive experience in the Azure and some with AWS and Heroku.

 I'm open to colaborate on open source projects.